fxllenz/Astral/terms-of-service.md

 Welcome to Astral!
 These Terms of Service ("Terms") govern your use of Astral, a Discord bot created by Fxllout ("we," "us," or "our").
 By using Astral, you agree to these Terms.
 Please read them carefully.

 Description of Astral:
-Astral is a Discord bot designed to enhance your Discord server experience by providing various features and functionalities, including but not limited to [list main functionalities here].
+Astral is a Discord bot designed to enhance your Discord server experience by providing various features and functionalities, including but not limited to utility, economy, moderation and more].

 # Acceptance of Terms:
 By using Astral, you agree to be bound by these Terms.
 If you do not agree to these Terms, you may not use Astral.